-CARBON POOLS INCLUDED / OPTIONAL / EXCLUDED JUSTIFICATION / EXPLANATION OF CHOICE Standing dead wood Included/ Optional Major carbon pool subjected to the project activity.
-Where included, the pool must be estimated in both the baseline and with-project cases Lying dead wood Optional Project Proponents may elect to include the pool.
-Where included, the pool must be estimated in both the baseline and with-project cases Harvested wood products Included Major carbon pool subjected to the project activity Litter / Forest Floor Excluded Changes in the litter pool are considered de minimis as a result of project implementation Soil Organic Carbon Excluded Changes in the soil carbon pool are considered de minimis as a result of project implementation
+CARBON POOLS INCLUDED / OPTIONAL / EXCLUDED JUSTIFICATION / EXPLANATION OF CHOICE Belowground biomass carbon Included Major carbon pool subjected to the project activity.
+Standing dead wood Included/ Optional Major carbon pool subjected to the project activity.
+Where included, the pool must be estimated in both the baseline and with-project cases.
+Lying dead wood Optional Project Proponents may elect to include the pool.
+Where included, the pool must be estimated in both the baseline and with-project cases.
+Harvested wood products Included Major carbon pool subject to the project activity.
+Litter / Forest Floor Excluded Changes in the litter pool are considered de minimis as a result of project implementation.
+Soil Organic Carbon Excluded Changes in the soil carbon pool are considered de minimis as a result of project implementation.